Upcoming Agent Spotlight Interviews & Guest Posts

 Giveaway Details

-Angie is generously offering a signed hardback of Truth Cursed for a giveaway.
-To enter, all you need to do is be a follower of my blog (via the follower gadget, email, or bloglovin’ on the right sidebar) and leave a comment by March 15th.
-If your email is not on your Google Profile, you must leave it in the comments to enter the contest.
+To enter, all you need to do is be a follower of my blog (via the follower gadget, email, or bloglovin’ on the right sidebar) and leave a comment by May 31st telling me whether you want a book, and if so, which one, or the Amazon gift card and your email address.
+Be sure to include your email address.
+If I do not have your email (I can no longer get it from your Google Profile), you must leave it in the comments to enter the contest.
 Please be sure I have your email address.

-If you mention this contest on Twitter, Facebook, or other social media sites and/or follow me on Twitter or follow Elly on her social media sites, mention this in the comments and I'll give you an extra entry for each.
+If you mention this contest on Twitter, Facebook, or other social media sites and/or follow me on Twitter or Bluesky, mention this in the comments and I'll give you an extra entry for each.
 You must be 13 years old or older to enter.
-This book giveaway is U.S.
+The book giveaway is U.S. only and the Amazon gift card giveaway is International.

 Upcoming Interviews, Guest Posts, and Blog Hops

-Sunday, March 16th I’m participating in the Chasing Rainbows Giveaway Hop
+Sunday, June 1st I’m participating in the Berry Good Giveaway Hop

-Monday, March 17th I have an interview with debut author Carol Baldwin and a giveaway of her upper MG/YA Half Truths
+Monday, June 9th I have an interview with author Nancy McCabe and a giveaway of her MG Fires Burning Underground

-Wednesday, March 19th I have an agent spotlight interview with Shari Maurer and a query critique giveaway
+Wednesday, June 11th I have an agent spotlight interview with Mark O’Brien and a query critique giveaway

 I hope to see you on Monday!

-Literary Agent Interview: Reiko Davis Interview and Query Critique Giveaway
+Literary Agent Interview: Analía Cabello Interview and Query Critique Giveaway

-Today I’m thrilled to have agent Reiko Davis here.
-She’s an agent at DeFiore & Company.
+Today I’m thrilled to have agent Analía Cabello here.
+She’s an associate agent at Andrea Brown Literary Agency.

-Hi Reiko!
+Hi Analía!
 Thanks so much for joining us.

 1. Tell us how you became an agent, how long you’ve been one, and what you’ve been doing as an agent.